 Twitter is littered with this kind of thing.
-I’ve read tweets advocating the elimination of white people and anything that can be traced back to colonialism and slavery.
+I’ve read tweets calling for the elimination of white people and anything that can be traced to colonialism and slavery.
 Funny, but the self-proclaimed censors at Twitter find no violation of “community rules” here.
 You also find this thinking in “post-colonial” courses at universities in North America.
 You may not have to limit yourself to the History, Philosophy, or Gender Studies departments, either.
 Differential equations can now be taught from a post-colonial perspective.

-The extremists won’t be happy until they crush Western civilization (i.e., Judeo-Christian ethics, Greek philosophical tradition, Roman jurisprudence).
+The extremists won’t be happy until they crush Western civilization (i.e., Judeo-Christian ethics, the Greek philosophical tradition, Roman jurisprudence).
 The irony is that many who advocate this are white.
 This is why there is now an effort to distinguish between “whiteness” and white people.
 White people who disassociate themselves from their past can stand in solidarity with others to proclaim “death to whiteness” and “f**k whiteness.”
 Michael Moore legitimized this self-destruction back in 2001 when he accused “stupid white men” of being responsible for all the ills of society.

 But the problem may be worse, involving not the marriage of postmodernism with Marxism, but postmodernism with National Socialism.
-Where Marxism saw oppression in terms of property, capital, and class, the Nazis saw it in race.
+Where Marx saw oppression in terms of property, capital, and class, the Nazis saw it in race.
 Their ideology was based on a hierarchy of racial purity from Nordic Aryans at the top to “subhuman” people like the Slavs, Romani, and Jews at the bottom.